code-disaster/steamworks4j/README.md

 If everything is setup correctly, you now only need to run the right `build-[osx|linux|win].[sh|bat]` shell script in the *steamworks4j/build-natives/* folder to compile and link the native libraries on each target platform.

 In case of errors you should be able to open the workspace/project files created by **premake4**, to open them in the respective IDE for troubleshooting.

-## Building the Java package

-Just use Maven to *mvn package* in the root directory to compile a jar ready to be used in your application.

 ## Using the wrapper